rubymonsters/webapps-for-beginners/source/07-http.md

 # HTTP

+*Just text messages*

 When computers talk to each other via the internet all they do is send around messages.

-You can think of these as simple text messages, most of the time.
-They may be encrypted, they may have some binary content attached to them (such as an image, or a movie), but essentially they're just text messages.
+You can think of these as simple text messages: They may be encrypted, they may have some binary content attached to them (such as an image, or a movie), but essentially they're just text messages.

 HTTP is the protocol that browsers and web applications speak in order to know how exactly to formulate these messages.
-If you're not familiar with the term protocol, it means a clearly specified language, a set of formal rules for how to talk to each other.
+If you're not familiar with the term "protocol", it means a clearly specified language, a set of formal rules for how to talk to each other.

 When you open your browser, type a URL into the addressbar, and hit return, your browser will send a text message to another computer, which is associated